Nintendo Switch: Nintendo Has A Lot To Prove With Its New Online Service [Opinion]

-Nintendo held their official presentation for their newest game console, the Nintendo Switch, on Thursday evening; and while the Japanese company answered many questions fans had surrounding the mysterious tablet/console hybrid, many questions still remain.
+Nintendo held their official presentation for their newest game console, the Nintendo Switch, on Thursday evening, and while the Japanese company answered many questions fans had surrounding the mysterious tablet/console hybrid, many questions still remain.
 The largest one from the night has to do with its new online service.
-Nintendo historically has been almost antagonistic towards online services, implementing archaic user experiences, and ones that many could argue are simply down right anti-consumer.
+Nintendo historically has been almost antagonistic towards online services, implementing archaic user experiences and ones that many could argue are simply downright anti-consumer.

 However, Nintendo seems to be coming around with its online offerings with the Switch.
 Nintendo President Tatsumi Kimishima announced onstage in Tokyo at the Switch presentation that Nintendo will be upping its online package.
-Features include online multiplayer, online lobby and chat, access to the eShop, sharing screenshots over social media and more.
+Features include online multiplayer, online lobby and chat, access to the eShop, sharing screenshots over social media, and more.

 Sheesh, even my explanation was unclear.
 Sorry.